-The following study summary is a homework excerpt from Module 6: Endocannabinoid System, Lesson 1: Overview from the forthcoming Higher Learning LV course Cannabis Foundation.
-It is made available free of cost until September 30 to provide prospective students and enterprises with an idea of the format and quality of this course.
+The following study summary is a homework excerpt from Module 6: Endocannabinoid System, Lesson 1: Overview from the forthcoming Higher Learning LV course Cannabis Foundation: Part 1.

 An August 2022 study entitled "A Systematic Review and Meta-Analysis on the Effects of Exercise on the Endocannabinoid System" that was published in the journal Cannabis and Cannabinoid Research investigated the relationship between exercise and the human endocannabinoid system (ECS).